harshbhatt-23/Virtual-Cook/README.md

 7. Multi language support:
 	 As a user, I can choose the language of the app.

-8. Dark, light and system default:
+8. Dark and Light Theme:
 	As a user, I can choose the theme of the app.

 9. Measurement system: